 What is the fee for tax credit certification?

-What are the results of the recent analysis of the tax credit?
+What are the results of recent analyses of the tax credit?

-The study found that the RI Historic Preservation Investment Tax Credit is stimulating economic development, creating jobs, rehabilitating housing, and helping to revitalize communities statewide.
-For more information, refer to the summary or download the report.
+The 2007 study prepared for Grow Smart RI found that the RI Historic Preservation Investment Tax Credit is stimulating economic development, creating jobs, rehabilitating housing, and helping to revitalize communities statewide.
+In 2012, the RI Public Expenditure Council also studied the historic preservation tax credit and recommended renewal of the program.

 How big is the credit?